HUMAN TRAFFICKING UNIT/FWPD

 - The trafficker maintains control over the victim

-- Involves some type of forced labor
+- Involves some type of forced labor or services

 Who are trafficking victims?